Deserve® Edu Card for Students review

-There’s a lot to like, such as cash back, no annual fee and a free Amazon Prime Student subscription.
+Cash back, no annual fee and an Amazon Prime Student credit.

-- Get this card if… you want cash back and like shopping at Amazon.
+- Get this card if you want cash back and like shopping on Amazon.

 - Customers new to credit are welcome to apply.